manospits/Phenesthe/README.md

 - states (durative)
 - dynamic temporal phenomena (durative)

-Given an input stream of input phenomena _Phenesthe+_ will produce the instants or intervals at which user defined temporal phenomena are true or hold. _Phenesthe+_ compared to _Phenesthe_ allows the definitions of event and states with future dependencies.
+Given an input stream of input phenomena _Phenesthe+_ will produce the instants or intervals at which user defined temporal phenomena are true or hold. _Phenesthe+_ compared to _Phenesthe_ allows the definition of event and states with future dependencies.
 The future dependecies can be expressed with the minimal range operator and filtering.

 ## Features